pivotal/docs-tap/learning-center/getting-started/learning-center-operator.md

 When deploying instances of workshop environments, the operator must expose the instances by using an external URL for access to define the domain name that is used as a suffix to host names for instances.

-`>**Note:** For the custom domain you are using, configure your DNS with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.`
+>**Note:** For the custom domain you are using, configure your DNS with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.

-`>**Note:** For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.`

-VMware recommends that you avoid using a `.dev` or `.app` domain name because such domain names require browsers to use HTTPS and not HTTP.
+VMware recommends that you avoid using a `.dev` or `.app` domain name, because such domain names require browsers to use HTTPS and not HTTP.
 Although you can provide a certificate for secure connections under the domain name for use by Learning Center, this doesn't extend to what a workshop may do.
 If workshop instructions require that you create ingresses in Kubernetes using HTTP only, a `.dev` or `.app` domain name cannot work in the browser.

 >**Note:** If you are running Kubernetes on your local machine using a system such as `minikube` and you don't have a custom domain name that maps to the IP address for the cluster, you can use a `nip.io` address.
 For example, if `minikube ip` returned `192.168.64.1`, you can use the 192.168.64.1.nip.io domain.
-You cannot use an address of form `127.0.0.1.nip.io`, or `subdomain.localhost`.
+You cannot use an address of form `127.0.0.1.nip.io` or `subdomain.localhost`.
 This causes a failure as internal services needing to connect to each other end up connecting to themselves instead, because the address resolves to the host loopback address of `127.0.0.1`.

 If needed, you can override the `shared.ingress_domain` in the values file of Tanzu Application Platform with the `ingressDomain` parameter of learning center: